-As part of its oversight of financial risk, the Audit Committee reviews updates from management regarding various ESG-related risks and initiatives.The Audit Committee reviews updates from management regarding environmental-related and climate change-related risk and disclosure requirements.
+As part of its oversight of financial risk, the Audit Committee reviews updates from management regarding various Corporate Responsibility-related risks and initiatives.
+For example, the Audit Committee reviews updates from management regarding environmental-related and climate change-related risk and disclosure requirements.